Solah Shringar: The Science Behind Traditional Bridal Adornments

-In Indian culture, the vibrancy of decorations, diamonds, pearls and gems has always been captivating.
-We just don’t only admire brilliance, there is a concept that it is wise to decorate ourselves with decorations through the ages.
-Many evidence indicates that early men and women wore jewelry.
+In Indian culture, the vibrancy of decorations, diamonds, pearls and gems has always been captivating especially as part of the ancient tradition of Solah Shringar.
+It’s not just about admiring their brilliance; there is a belief that it is wise to adorning oneself with jewelry through the ages.
+Historical evidence indicates that early men and women wore jewelry, marking the beginning of this rich cultural practice.

-In Indian literature, women are described with adornment while in all Indian classical dances shringar rasa is a major motif.
-Tagore’s Radha states in Bhanushinger Padavali who embellished herself to approach Krishna:
+In Indian literature, women are often depicted with adornments, while in all Indian classical dances; Shringar Rasa is a major motif.
+Tagore’s Radha in Bhanushinger Padavali beautifully portrays how she adorned herself to approach Krishna.

 “Dress me with pearls and jewels